How CSRD Sparked a Strategic Shift in People Data Management at Bertelsmann

 Discover how the CSRD reporting mandate helped Bertelsmann unify people data management, improving compliance, accuracy, and strategic workforce insights.
 Read more.

-The emergence of the European Union's (EU's) Corporate Sustainability Reporting Directive (CSRD) has placed people data at the centre of corporate compliance and transparency efforts.
-Organisations across the globe with operations in the EU are ushering to ensure that they comply with the new requirements.
+The emergence of the European Union's (EU's) Corporate Sustainability Reporting Directive (CSRD) has placed people's data at the center of corporate compliance and transparency efforts.
+Organizations across the globe with operations in the EU are ushering to ensure that they comply with the new requirements.
 Subsequently, this has led to a significant shift in the way companies manage their people data.

-Speaking to Marc Amedick, Manager of Global Analytics and Reporting at Bertelsmann, the international media, services, and education company, CSRD was a catalyst for change—a critical stepping stone to deeper insights and value creation across the organisation's people data management strategy
+Speaking to Marc Amedick, manager of global analytics and reporting at Bertelsmann, the international media, services, and education company, CSRD was a catalyst for change—a critical stepping stone to deeper insights and value creation across the organization's people data management strategy.

 "Before, there was no global initiative to unify people data, but CSRD forced us to find a comprehensive solution that could ensure data quality and meet stringent regulatory demands."